BellaMoonaria/Moon-Development/privacy-policy.md

 # Privacy Policy

 The use of this application ("Moon Slowmode", "Bot") in a server requires the collection of some specific user data ("Data").
-The Data collected includes, but is not limited to, Discord user ID values.
 Use of the Bot is considered an agreement to the terms of this Policy as well as our [Terms of Service](https://github.com/BellaMoonaria/Moon-Development/blob/main/terms-of-service.md).

 ## Usage of Data

-The Bot may use stored data, as defined below, for different features including but not limited to:
+The Bot may use stored Data, as defined below, for different features including but not limited to:
 - Command handling

-### Necessary Data

-The following Data is not stored but needed for different features, including but not limited to Command execution.
-- Server ID
-- Channel ID and ratelimit of requested channel

-No usage of data outside of the aformentioned cases will happen.
+No usage of Data outside of the aformentioned cases will happen.
 Data is and will not be shared or sold with any Third-Party website or service.

 ## Storage of Data

-The Bot does not store any personal data.
+The Bot does not store any Data.

 ### Updating Data

-The data may be updated when using specific commands.
+The Data may be updated when using specific commands, which require the input of an end user.
-Updating data will require the input of an end user, and data that can be seen as sensitive, such as content of a message, may need to be stored when using certain commands.

-No other actions may update the stored information at any given time.
+No other actions may update the stored Data at any given time.

-## Temporarily stored Information
+### Temporary Storage of Data

-The Bot may keep the stored information in an internal cacheing mechanic for a certain amount of time.
+The Bot may keep the stored Data in an internal cacheing mechanic for a certain amount of time.
 After this time period, the cached information will be dropped and only be re-added when required.

 Data may be dropped from cache through actions such as removing the Bot from a server.